-County COVID rates steady, no new Delta variants this week
+County COVID rates steady, more Delta variant cases confirmed

-There were eight new variant cases over the week, none of them were the Delta variant, according to CCHD.
+There were eight new variant cases over the week.
 The county now has a total of 66 variant cases, most of which are the U.K. variant, according to state data.
-The first Delta variant was confirmed in Cascade County last week and there has only been one confirmed case so far.
+The first Delta variant was confirmed in Cascade County on July 7 and at 3:45 p.m.
+July 14, CCHD notified The Electric that two at least two new Delta variant cases had been confirmed.

+CCHD officials said they are manually checking through all of the recent test results to ensure an accurate number and will update their weekly report this evening.

+In a statement to The Electric, Bowen Trystianson, deputy health officer said, “We are confident in our understanding that we have circulating Delta variant and that we do have two active clusters connected to the Delta variant.
+We have had a few people in these clusters test positive for Delta, so the probability is extremely high that the majority of cases in these clusters are Delta, if not all of them.”

 Delta variant confirmed in Cascade County